-Love it or hate it, digital marketing landscape is ever evolving.
-For some of us, the constant change presents new ways of reaching out to the mass.
+Love it or hate it, the digital marketing landscape is ever-evolving.
+For some of us, the constant change presents new ways of reaching out to the masses.
 For others, it means an endless chase.
-Whichever case it is, at the speed marketing trends are unfolding, it will come as no surprise that a great deal of brands struggle to ensure that their marketing strategies move apace with those new trends.
+Whichever case it is, at the speed with which marketing trends are unfolding, it will come as no surprise that a great number of brands struggle to ensure that their marketing strategies move apace with those new trends.
 And this struggle stems from their inability to keep up with current trends and anticipate changes.

 I can’t see into the future, but I think I can make a good guess of what will be on the digital marketing horizon for 2017, based on my observations.
 Here are my top three predictions for this year!

 1. Let’s go Live